Let life happen to you — Rainer Maria Rilke told a Young poet, Franz Xaver Kappus when he expressed his doubts about his poetry to Rainer in a letter.

 Out of all the golden words that Rainer said, this advice struck me the most when I read the twelve-letter correspondence between him and Franz.
 Those letters are a brilliant read.
 But calling them a read would be undermining them.

 The art that those twelve letters hold in their hearts thrives with life and hope and advice.
 That art is like that thunder which roars at night.
-That art is like that lightning which dances across the grey sky.
+That art is like lightning which dances across the grey sky.
 That art is like that twilight which doesn’t know any bounds.

 I started the day thinking about how my roommate had bickered about the hall fan that I had left switched-on to dry my clothes on a humid day.
 Then I started reading Rainer, and the profound words of that great writer flowed to me from the books and lifted me above the mundane, and soon I was drifting through the universe.